 Use The Things Network for building a proof of concept with speedy installation knowing additional security and scalability features can be added later on only allowing highly secure solutions to end up in production.

 Use The Things network for evaluation and get to know the technology.
 When you are ready to scale up, you can continue using the same API with a carrier grade network server.

 Get yourself to a flying start by learning everything about LoRaWAN.
 Chances are, the solution you want to build does not actually match the technical capabilities of LoRaWAN.
 Save yourself time and money by getting educated.
 Our content will help you get up to speed faster, saving you time in your research.

 See our LoRaWAN Docs

-Best way to learn about new technology is to get hands-on experience.
-Our products allow you to setup a LoRaWAN network in 5 minutes, build a prototype in 1 hour and a proof of concept in one day.
-Our products are accompanied with numerous explanation videos and content to save time and money.
+The best way to learn about new technology is to get hands-on experience.
+Our products allow you to set up a LoRaWAN network in 5 minutes, build a prototype in 1 hour and a proof of concept in one day.
+Our products are accompanied by numerous explanation videos and content to save time and money.

 See our Products

 Start prototyping your idea.
 Make it work first, make it perfect later.
 The first tangible version of your solution will make you go through all kinds of hurdles which you may not have thought of earlier.
 This allows you to communicate the idea to your stakeholders and gather their feedback.
 Keep your costs low in this phase by using standard components.
 Make sure to keep all stakeholders aligned and don’t over-promise.
 With the standard prototyping tools, the solution initially is nowhere close to a scalable version.

 Use The Things Network community network for building a proof of concept and speedy installation knowing additional security and scalability features can be added later on.